Cloth diapers have been around for hundreds of years in one form or another.

 Try not to overload the washing machine as it will prevent the diapers from getting a good clean, and all that friction will start to make the fabric bobble.

 Most modern machines can handle up to 24 diapers in one go.
 I typically wash the soiled diapers separately from other laundry.
 This means saving them up in the diaper pail for a day or so until I have enough to warrant a full load.
+You can check out more washing tips here.

 After the wash, you can hang them on a clothesline or a rack to dry.
 Most diaper covers and pockets are not recommended to be used in a dryer.
 For the inserts, you can opt to tumble dry them on medium heat.
 Remember to always read through the washing advice and care instructions by the manufacturer.